MorganReilly/MD5_Message_Digest/overview.md

 #### Fixed Point Chaining Attack
 A fixed point for a compression function is a pair _(Hi-1, xi)_ where by _f(Hi-1, xi) = Hi-1_.
 Based on this pair (message block, chaining value), the hash on a message isn’t changed upon the insertion of a capricious number of identical blocks _xi_ at the chaining point where the chaining value arises.
 These attacks are a concern if the chaining variable has a value where by the the fixed point in known.
 Fixed points can allow for collisions and 2nd-preimages to be produced; the inclusion of a trailing length block can counter this effect.

+#### Differential Chaining Attack
+Differential chaining attacks prove to be quite a powerful tool for the cryptoanalysis of hash functions and block ciphers.
+For multi-round block ciphers this method examines XOR input differences to round functions and their corresponding differences in output, while searching for anomalies in the statistical information.
+For hash functions, it examines the input differences to compression functions along with the corresponding differences in output.

 ## References
 __Provide a list of references used in your project.
 The references should not just be a list of websites.
 Instead, there